walliesdevelopments/walliesdevelopments/README.md

 Welcome to my Github Page.

 📫 How to reach me:
-/n You can Reach out to me via discord.
+\n You can Reach out to me via discord.
 My Discord Tag is Wallies_Gaming#0001.
-/n You can also email on info@walliesdevelopments.tech
+\n You can also email on info@walliesdevelopments.tech

 [![Wallies's GitHub stats](https://github-readme-stats.vercel.app/api?username=walliesdesigns&theme=react)](https://github.com/walliesdesigns)